Contributing#

 black my_script.py

-Alternatively, you can format all files in the current directory with:
+Format all files in the current directory:

 black .